yikhuen/yikhuen.github.io/_projects/2015-10-01-paper-title-number-3.md

 collection: projects
 category: manuscripts
 permalink: /projects/2015-10-01-paper-title-number-3
-excerpt: 'This project looks into the black box behind recommendation algorithms, in particular how transformer architecture is built to ensure maximum customer engagement on social media sites.
-This project examines the entire deployment pipeline, from the kinds of data that are collected, what kind of algorithms are deployed, and the strategies behind maximum customer engagement.'
+excerpt: 'This project looks into the black box behind recommendation algorithms, examining the entire deployment pipeline, from the kinds of data that are collected, what kind of algorithms are deployed, and the strategies behind maximum customer engagement.'
 date: 2024-10-08
 venue: 'Journal 1'
 slidesurl: 'http://academicpages.github.io/files/slides3.pdf'